ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-3-2.md

-Chapter 2: Developing a Growth Mindset for Resilience: Techniques for Developing a Growth Mindset
+Techniques for Developing a Growth Mindset
 =================================================================================================

 Developing a growth mindset is an essential component of building resilience in social work.
 A growth mindset involves viewing challenges and setbacks as opportunities for learning and growth, rather than fixed limitations.
 In this chapter, we will explore some techniques that social workers can use to cultivate a growth mindset.